 3. Spiral/ Uzumaki – 2000

-The movie tells the story of a cursed town haunted by an eerie entity of spirals.
-Though at
+The movie tells the story of a cursed town haunted by a mysterious entity of spirals.

 The brilliance of helplessness of the protagonist to avoid the inevitable doom.

-Fear of spiral triggers a phobia you didn’t know you have until after watching this film.
+Fear of the spiral triggers a phobia you didn’t know you have until after watching this film.